AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 The examples provided in the document are based on the **Canvas** theme, but it is important to note that you can clone any theme and customize it using the same instructions.
 These instructions are applicable to any theme, allowing you to modify themes according to your specific needs.

-#### 1. Clone a standard theme {#download-a-theme-core-components}
+#### 1. Clone a theme {#download-a-theme-core-components}

-To clone a standard theme for Core Components based Adaptive Forms, choose one of the following standard themes:
+To clone a theme for Core Components based Adaptive Forms, choose one of the following themes:

 * [Canvas theme](https://github.com/adobe/aem-forms-theme-canvas)
 * [WKND theme](https://github.com/adobe/aem-forms-theme-wknd)
 * [EASEL theme](https://github.com/adobe/aem-forms-theme-easel)

-Perform the following instructions to clone a standard theme:
+To clone a theme, perform the following instructions:

 1. Open the command prompt or terminal window on your local development environment.